nyrahul/ebpf-guide/README.rst

 Setting up env
 --------------
-ebpf depends on kernel-headers and in my samples I use libbpf which is shipped as part of the kernel code.
+ebpf depends on kernel-headers (most of the practical use-cases) and in my samples I use utility ``libbpf`` which is shipped as part of the kernel code.
 The compilation env depends on kernel source to be present/compiled successfully.

 You can use your own method to get the kernel and compile it.
 However, this is what I do (and I usually experiment in a VM env):